The Schaffer Library provides basic and advanced levels of literature searching.

 JANE (Journal/Author Name Estimator)

 Some publishers have manuscript matchers that are specific to their own publications.
-Elsevier and Springer are two examples.
+Elsevier is an example.

 !Think ✓Check >Submit